-Parent participation hours may accumulate month to month and may not be shared with other Families.
-The CYS Services Coordinator may approve Military Units or formal organizations such as Family Readiness Groups (FRG) to "adopt" Families who are unable to accumulate participation hours due to deployment or other extenuating circumstances.
+The CYS Coordinator may approve Military Units or formal organizations such as Family Readiness Groups (FRG) to "adopt" Families who are unable to accumulate participation hours due to deployment or other extenuating circumstances.
 Families must be identified and approved prior to the accumulation of points.
-Members of units or organizations are not required to have children or youth enrolled in CYS Services.
+Members of units or organizations are not required to have children or youth enrolled in CYS.
 Adopted Families may not use hours accumulated on their behalf when the deployment or extenuating circumstance ends.

-Multiple Child Reductions (MCR): A 15% MCR is applied when more than one child is enrolled in regularly scheduled child care programs or seasonal youth sports offered by CYS Services.
-MCRs for child care and youth sports are determined separately and may not be combined.
+Multiple Child Reductions (MCR): A 15% MCR is applied when more than one child is enrolled in regularly scheduled childcare programs or seasonal youth sports offered by CYS.
+MCRs for childcare and youth sports are determined separately and may not be combined.
 MCRs are not applied to Hourly Care, SKIESUnlimited fees, or School Age occasional user fees.

 Seasonal youth sports: MCR applies to Families with more than one child enrolled in a seasonal youth sport.
 The Standard Army-wide Multiple Child Fee Reduction is applied to the second child and all subsequent children enrolled in a youth sport occurring in the same season.

-Regularly scheduled child care programs (Full-day, Part day, FCC home, Before and After School Age, etc): MCR applies to Families with more than one child enrolled in ongoing child care programs.
+Regularly scheduled childcare programs: MCR applies to Families with more than one child enrolled in ongoing childcare programs.
 The child enrolled in the highest cost care option is considered the first child and pays full fee.
-The Standard Army-wide Multiple Child Fee Reduction is applied to the second child and all subsequent children enrolled in regular ongoing child care program.
+The Standard Army-wide Multiple Child Fee Reduction is applied to the second child and all subsequent children enrolled in regular ongoing childcare program.